ryuichiueda/slides_marp/advanced_vision/lesson9e.md

 ---

-### Robot-related training data
+### Robot-related training data (3 types)

-3 types

 - Task and Motion Planning (TAMP): B.1 of the paper
     - Answering questions about blocks of various colors on a desk in a simulator environment
-- Object relationships
+        - Object relationships and Planning
-- Planning
 - Language-Table: B.2 of the paper (data from [[Lynch2022]](https://arxiv.org/abs/2210.06407))
     - A set of videos and explanatory text showing the transition of manipulator joint angles and the state of work.
     - 600,000 sets were created in [Lynch2022].
 - Kitchen environment dataset.
     - To compensate for the fact that the above two only see building blocks on a desk.
     - Similar to the training data in [[Ahn2022]](https://arxiv.org/abs/2204.01691).

 ---